oceanlau/garbage/OperatingSystems/README.md

       - Aovoid starvation and cheating: Periodically boost priority for jobs that haven't been scheduled.
 Also the demotion strategy can account for job's total run time at a priority level.

 - Advanced scheduling

+## Synchronization

+Threads may share resources and may need to coordinate their execution.

+Stack data are not shared.
+Global variables, static objects (both in static data segments) and dynamic objects (in heap) are shared.

+The compiler might change the sequence of execution of your code.
+Threads may interleave executions arbitrarily.

+- Mutual exclusion
+  - Safety property: if one thread is in critical section, then no other is.

+  - Liveness property:
+    - Progress: any one outside critical section can enter.
+Those inside will eventually leave.
+    - Bounded waiting (no starvation): any one waiting for critical section will eventually enter.

+  - Performance: small overhead.

+- Locks: spinlock or mutex.
+Need hardware support to implement.
+  - Atomic instructions: test-and-set.
+Can be used to implement spinlocks.
+  - Disabling interrupts: no context switch anymore.
+Disabled only within acquire() and release().